 It’s important to first know the type of turf species you have because different types of grass are more susceptible to different diseases as shown in a University of Purdue Extension article on turf disease identification.
 In the Midwest, the two most common types of cool-season grasses used in home lawns are tall fescue and Kentucky bluegrass.
 The most common diseases we see are brown patch, dollar spot, and pythium blight.
 But other diseases do show up in our region from time to time.

 Once you know the type of grass, consider the pathogen component — the fungi itself and how it manifests on the turf.
-An experienced lawn care provider in Blue Springs, Kansas City or any of our Ryan Lawn locations can examine your brown patches and note the field patterns, symptoms and signs in your lawn.
+An experienced lawn care provider like Ryan Lawn & Tree can examine your brown patches and note the field patterns, symptoms, and signs in your lawn.
 Look at the dying grass but not just the dead grass to correctly identify the disease.

 The environment is the third component of identification and time of year must be considered.
 In the Midwest locations of Ryan Lawn & Tree, the warm temperatures, high humidity and soil composition including fertility and pH all play a role in the growth of various lawn diseases.